Holy Week Ponderings: Thursday.

 It was the day Jesus celebrated the Passover with His disciples during what is known as the Last Supper.
 An intimate dinner with just His closest friends in a quiet upper room of a house in Jerusalem.
 It is an event-filled evening where He demonstrates what will become communion in the future, foretells His death, points out Judas as the betrayer, prays so intensely He drips blood from His brow, and is arrested.

 Of all the situations the disciples had been in with Jesus, this is the one John singles out as displaying the “full extent of His love.”
 That is so curious to me.
-Serving them by stripping virtually naked and doing what is essentially slave work to exemplify that the greatest isn’t the one out front, but the one who serves.
+Serving them by stripping virtually naked and doing what is essentially slave work to exemplify that the greatest isn’t the leader out front, but the one who serves.

 “Do you understand what I have done for you?”
 Jesus asks in John 13:12.
 It may not have been immediately clear so He adds, “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.”
 He challenged them to look at life another way.
 The twelve disciples had just been quibbling about who was greatest, and Jesus’ action threw that argument out the window.
 Lowering yourself off your high horse and becoming a servant displays greatness.